 Other non-current asset relates to club membership, which is being held on a long-term basis, and previously stated at cost less accumulated impairment losses.
 The Authority adopted the approach to depreciate the net carrying amount of the club membership as at 1 April 2017 on a straight-line basis over the remaining tenure.
-The asset has been fully depreciated during the year.
+The membership was not renewed during the year.